He quit his job and created a business: now he works 3 hours a day and earns over US$1.7 million per year. mix

 Among the side business and his three other current sources of income: lecturing at the University of California Irvine, running an online course on EI, and freelance business consulting, Works between three and 30 hours per weekHe says cnbc make it, Her workload depends on the season, and her multiple sources of income allow her to be completely isolated when her three children are at home.

-“The mission has always been to make knowledge, skills, abilities, mindsets and attitudes accessible… so everyone can really enjoy,Wu, 42, says, “But being able to support my children … is also a true measure of success for me.” couple,
+“The mission has always been to make knowledge, skills, abilities, mindsets and attitudes accessible… so everyone can really enjoy,Wu, 42, says, “But being able to support my children … is also a true measure of success for me.”
+He added,

 how do you run your business